score a recording and render the report

 Every number is a measurement

-The page renders the envelope; it computes nothing new.
-Rates appear as fractions (1.00 means 8 of 8), p90 is linear interpolation, and there is no accuracy percentage anywhere.
+The page renders the envelope, the run’s JSON; it computes nothing new.
+Counts are fractions like 8 of 8, never a percentage; p90 is linear interpolation; no accuracy score anywhere.
 Definitions: METHODOLOGY.md.

 Regression deltas with --base